 The scheme runs from October-March every year and we allocate the in late summer.
-The allotments are currently full, but please get in touch via the Contact page to put your name down on the waiting list.
+Please email us if you are interested, firstname.lastname@example.org

-The wood allotment is managed under a licence which come with certain conditions.
+The wood allotment is managed under a licence which comes with certain conditions.
 We have agreed with The Woodland Trust that anyone that wants to take on a wood allotment must:

 - Complete a tree felling training session